 Why: When it comes to cozy Smoky Mountains towns, Bryson City is paradise.

-Quaint cafes, galleries, museums, and charming shops line the streets of this bustling little town, and there’s even a microbrewery for those of you who are on the lookout for craft beer.
+Quaint cafes, galleries, museums, and charming shops line the streets of this bustling little town.
+There’s even a microbrewery for those of you who are on the lookout for craft beer.

 Bryson City has that mountain village feel to it, and there’s something for everyone to enjoy, whether you prefer strolling through town or going for a hike.